AzJRC/log_ingestion_pipeline_gso/wef/WefManagementTool/docs/QUERY_XML_SCHEMA.md

 Tags use Key/Value pairs to provide semantic categorization of each query.
 This enables precise filtering, automated alert prioritization, and consistent documentation.

 You can declare multiple values for the same key (e.g. `Technique/T1558, T1110`) to indicate that the query applies to several related items.
-Keep in mind that the `Category` and `Criticality` fields should have only one value.
+Keep in mind that the `Criticality` field should have only one value.

 | Key 	| Purpose 	| Example value 	|
 |---	|---	|---	|